apollographql/spotify-showcase/docs/enterprise-demo.md

 You should see a failed output with a url.
 Go ahead and click that URL to see why the check failed.
 Shema Checks use our graphs usage information to validate whether a change is safe to make or not 🚀

-## Seeing shcema checks in a PR
+## Seeing schema checks in a PR

 You can also see schema checks in a PR, but you'll have to [fork the demo repo](https://github.com/apollographql/spotify-showcase/fork).
-Once you've forked the repo, you'll need to do some minimumm configuration:
+Once you've forked the repo, you'll need to do some minimum configuration:

 1. [Ensure the Apollo app is installed in the repo](https://www.apollographql.com/docs/rover/ci-cd/#displaying-schema-check-results-on-github-pull-requests)
 2. Add these secrets to your GitHub Actions secrets: